hyperledger/indy-hipe/text/rich-schemas/README.md

 used as a term." - From the
 [JSON-LD Specification](https://www.w3.org/TR/json-ld/#the-context)

-Contexts are the standard mechanism for defining shared semantic meaning among rich schema objects.
+Contexts are JSON objects.
+They are the standard mechanism for defining shared semantic meaning among rich schema objects.
 Contexts allow schemas, mappings, presentations, etc. to use a common vocabulary when referring to common attributes, i.e. they provide an explicit shared semantic meaning.

 Schemas serialized as JSON-LD, which are in common use today, currently use contexts to describe shared vocabulary; we wish to do the same.